gkarapetsas/Gnuplot_script/README.md

 gnuplot plot.plt

-Εxample Figures using this script:
+Εxample figures using this script:
   1. Black & White              -> see Figure_bw.png
   2. Coloured with solid lines  -> see Figure_color_solid.png
   1. Coloured with dashed lines -> see Figure_color_dashed.png